 - Choose from different styles for the straps.
 A cross-over style, for example, is very similar to the old country aprons.

-More Free Apron Patterns
+More Free Apron Sewing Patterns

 The apron has been reinvented into many different styles.
 Here are some of the other style options: